 This study compared the assessment scores in handwritten-response format and transposed typed format, as well as student-composed word-processed format, in order to determine construct validity.
 Based on technology available, about 20% of the students had access to a spell-checking feature of the software used.

-Participants were 117 grade 8 students from seven language arts classrooms in three middle schools involving two school districts in western Oregon (U.S.).
+A total of 117 grade 8 students participated, from seven language arts classrooms in three middle schools involving two school districts in western Oregon (U.S.).
 Ten students (about 8%) were receiving special education instruction, and five of these received assistance in language arts.
 Additional demographic data were reported for students, and amount of teaching experience of their teachers was also documented.

-The Oregon state writing assessment comprised the handwritten-response format condition of the study, and similar items were then administered and required use of a computer keyboard as the response format.
+The Oregon state writing assessment comprised the handwritten-response format condition, and similar items were then administered and required use of a computer keyboard as the response format.
 Writing scores were based on six traits: conventions, ideas and content, organization, sentence fluency, voice, and word choice.
 For further comparison purposes, teachers were asked to rate students on their writing proficiency on a 5-point scale.
 Students reported their amount of computer use.